xu-xianghua/knablat/README.md

 And it is possible to write another mesh importer for other mesh formats.
 The default mesh importer is defined in ofmesh.py.

+An ansys mesh(.msh) importer is provided in ansysmesh.py, which is modified from [meshio](https://github.com/nschloe/meshio).

 ### Boundary condition

 It supports the following boundary conditions.